SQL ANY Operator

 Try it

-As shown in the screenshot, the result set includes the employees whose salaries are lower than or equal to the highest average salary in every department.
+The result set includes the employees with salaries less than or equal to the highest salary (13,000) of the employees in the department 2.

 Was this tutorial helpful ?